 Museums in Hyderabad to Explore

-Museums in Hyderabad take you through the journey of ancient and modern Hyderabad.
-Explore them whenever you visit Hyderabad.
+Museums in Hyderabad take you through the journey of ancient and modern eras of the city.
+Explore them whenever you visit the city.
 Get to know the city better.

-Salarjung museum is the most well-known museum in Hyderabad.
+Salarjung Museum is the most well-known museum in the city.
 It stands elegantly on the banks of Musi River in pristine white colors like the open wings of a bird.
 It is difficult to believe that all this was the collection of a single man – Salarjung.
 This is one of the few buildings that was built to house a museum like the National Museum in Delhi.

-A veiled Rebecca in stone, a talking clock, and some delightful paintings are the pride possession of Salarjung Museum.
-Salarjung Museum has to be the first must-visit museums in Hyderabad for any traveler or museum lover.
+A veiled Rebecca in stone, a talking clock, and some delightful paintings are the pride possessions of the Salarjung Museum.
+It has to be the first must-visit museums in Hyderabad for any traveler or museum lover.

 Sudha Car Museum is my most favorite museum in Hyderabad.
 It celebrates creativity and innovation.
 It also tells you what one person with a passion can achieve.
-You would love cars in various shapes and sizes.
+You would love cars in various shapes and sizes displayed here.
 Who can think of a car as a cricket bat, or a toilet commode or a Nikon Camera?